kaspermunch/PopulationGenomicsCourse/Exercises/PhasingAndRecombination/README.md

 ## Running LDhat

 To speed up computations you can make a lookup table first.
-That takes a while, so I did if for you.
+That takes a while, so we did if for you.
 But it is done using the `complete` program that comes with LDhat:

     /usr/local/bin/complete -n 20 -rhomax 100 -n_pts 101 -theta 0.0001